N500m fraud suit: Court to hear Diezani’s application October 30 - Premium Times Nigeria

 The anti-graft agency claimed that the N500 million was part of 115 million dollars which the former minister allegedly doled out to compromise the 2015 general elections.

-Earlier efforts by Mrs. Allison-Madueke’s lawyer, Obinna Onya, to move his application on Tuesday, was turned down by Mr. Aikawa on the grounds that he was yet to serve same to all parties.
+Earlier efforts by Mrs. Alison-Madueke’s lawyer, Obinna Onya, to move his application on Tuesday, was turned down by Mr. Aikawa on the grounds that he was yet to serve same to all parties.

 The judge said he could only hear the application after all parties had been properly served.